Skip to main content

 “He has to agree.
 It is my decision that Amar goes to war.”
 She stopped at Pur Bai’s stare.

 “Jija.
-I wish every one of us was as fearless as you.”
+I wish every one of us were as fearless as you.”
 She said admiringly.

 The second-born son of Ajbante was Kunwar Bhagwan Das, Partap’s eighth son.
-The name Champawati or Champa Bai appears in folklore, as the daughter of Rana Partap and his Maharani, who died eating poisonous berries during their difficult days in the forest after the Haldighati war.
-It shattered him to pieces but the loss of the child did not weaken his motive toward his motherland.
-During the war, the family was moved to Avangard, a small province of Sirohi, under the protection of his queen Alemdeh Bai Chauhan’s father.
-There were three Mughal peace treaties in 1573, 1574 and 1575, the last being the most famous insult from Amar Singh to Man Singh of Amer.
-The family moved with him in around 1577 when Kunwar Shakta and his family also joined the Royal Court of Mewar officially.
+The name Champawati or Champa Bai appears in folklore as the daughter of Rana Partap and his Maharani, who died eating poisonous berries during their difficult days in the forest after the Haldighati war.
+It shattered him to pieces, but the loss of the child did not weaken his motive toward his motherland.
+During the war, the family was moved to Avadgarh, a small province of Sirohi, under the protection of his queen Alemdeh Bai Chauhan’s father.
+There were three Mughal peace treaty missions led by Bhagwan Das (twice) and Maan Singh in 1573, 1574 and 1575.
+The last being the most famous insult from Amar Singh to Man Singh of Amer, which led to the battle of Haldighati in 1576.
+The family moved in with him around 1577 when Kunwar Shakta and his family also joined the Royal Court of Mewar officially.
 They had roamed in forestlands, practising guerrilla techniques until the war of 1581 to regain Kumbhalmer.
-The capital was then established at Chavand where both Rana Partap and Ajbante Baisa died, their grandson Kunwar Karan, son of Amar Singh and Aarti Bai Chauhan was born, and Asha Bai was married to Jhalla Beeda of Sadri.
+The capital was then established at Chavand, where both Rana Partap and Ajbante Baisa died, their grandson Kunwar Karan, son of Amar Singh and Aarti Bai Chauhan, was born, and Asha Bai was married to Jhalla Beeda of Sadri.

 Popular posts from this blog